kifre1/Hali_Shift_withNF/README.md

 - I landed on: R 4.4.1, INLA 24.12.11, and TMB 1.9.15
 **Sup2DataPlotst.R**
 - Plot 1: Map of Core areas ...this needs to be loaded anytime you want to do any mapping because it houses all the supporting spatial data
-- Plot 2: A look at the distribution of RV Survey data
 **Sup3TMB_Error_fix.R**
-- When you try some commands that use TMB, you will get an error ('"TMBconfig" not available for .Call() for package')
+- When you try some commands that use TMB, you will get an error ('"TMBconfig" not available for .Call() for package') **Sup4DataPlot.R**
+- Makes Supplemental Figure 1: Footprint of NEFSC and DFO Maritimes, and NF  RV surveys
 #top 5 commercial and top 5 depleted species